Austrian Air Force: Organization

-After 50 years of service the Austrian Air Force has retired without replacement its Saab 105OE aircraft in January 2021 and has disbanded its Jet Trainer Squadron (Düsentrainerstaffel) at Linz - Hörsching Air Base, which has operated the type.
-The Squadron's younger pilots will re-qualify for the Eurofighter, the older pilots and the aircraft technicians will re-qualify for the AB 212 helicopters and advanced jet flying training will be outsourced to the Italian Air Force's MB.339 and T.346 jet trainers operating from Lecce - Galatina and Decimomannu.
+After 50 years of service the Austrian Air Force retired without replacement its Saab 105OE aircraft in January 2021 and disbanded its Jet Trainer Squadron (Düsentrainerstaffel) at Linz - Hörsching Air Base, which operated the type.
+The Squadron's younger pilots re-qualified for the Eurofighter, the older pilots and the aircraft technicians re-qualified for the AB 212 helicopters and advanced jet flying training was outsourced to the Italian Air Force's MB.339 and T.346 jet trainers operating from Lecce - Galatina and Decimomannu.